Back to Knowledgebase

 • You feel very unwell, faint, or unusually weak

 Mastitis sometimes needs antibiotics, and your provider can assess whether that's the case.
-Untreated bacterial mastitis can occasionally lead to a breast abscess, which is much harder to manage — so early professional input is worth it when symptoms are severe or stubborn.
+Untreated bacterial mastitis can occasionally lead to a breast abscess, which is much harder to manage — early professional input is always worth it when symptoms are severe or not improving.

 After Mastitis

 Most parents recover fully within a week.
-The affected breast may produce slightly less milk for a few days, and the milk can taste a little saltier, which some babies notice and others don't.
-Both usually return to normal soon.
+The affected breast may produce slightly less milk for a few days, and the milk can taste a little saltier — some babies notice this, others don't.
+Both usually return to normal as the inflammation settles.

 _This content is for informational purposes only and does not replace professional medical advice.
 Mastitis can need urgent care — contact your healthcare provider promptly if you have severe or worsening symptoms._